tomba-io/disposable-email-blocker/README.md

-# 🛡️ Disposable email blocker

-Detect and Block if new account registrations are using disposable email services with javascript.
+# 🔒 Welcome to the Disposable Email Blocker! 🔥

+## Description 📝

+The Disposable Email Blocker is a powerful tool designed to detect and prevent the use of disposable email services for account registrations. 🚫💻

 [Demo](https://tomba-io.github.io/disposable-email-blocker/)

-The Disposable email blocker provide :
+## Features ✨

 -   🛡️ Protects all HTML forms.
 -   🛡️ Detects invalid email addresses and domains
 -   🛡️ Blocks disposable email services
 -   🛡️ Blocks webmail email services
 -   🛡️ Custom error messages
--   🛡️ Disposable data daily updates to stay ahead of fake users
+-   🛡️ Our system stays ahead of the game by continuously updating the database of disposable email providers to effectively identify new ones.

-## How to use
+## How to use 🚀

+To get started, follow these simple steps:

 ### Install